 If you are a stepparent, you have no official legal status to authorize medical treatment for your child.
 In the event of a medical emergency, the child will be treated, but in less serious situations (e.g. a broken arm) they may not be treated until a biological parent can provide consent.
 To avoid this situation, you can have your partner grant you a power of attorney, or have a form signed by your partner and their ex-partner authorizing you to represent your partner when consenting medical procedures.

 Elderly patients may present consent issues related to mental competence.
-In these cases, it is recommended they have a Power of Attorney or other documents that clarify consent authority.
-Elderly patients should have documents that outline decision making authority for elderly patients readily available to provide to medical professionals.
+In these cases, it is recommended they have a power of attorney or other documents that clarify consent authority.
+Elderly patients should have documents that outline decision making authority readily available to provide to medical professionals.
 These documents include a living will, health care proxy, and do not resuscitate order.

 Recurring treatments also commonly present consent issues with elderly patients.
 When a patient agrees to undergo recurring treatment, the initial informed consent process covers the entire course of medical services provided during treatment.
 However, patients should know that they can question the treatment process and have the option to decline any individual treatment.